Other-Project/SI3-Citadels/README.md

 We then chose to implement different types of bots with different characteristics:

-- The discreet bot whose principle is to be as discreet as possible so as not to be affected by the actions of other players.
+- The discreet bot, whose aim is to be as discreet as possible in order to avoid frightening other players so that it can progress without being slowed down by the actions of other players.
-- The aggressive bot, whose aim is to take as many actions as possible on the other players.
+- The aggressive bot, whose aim is to slow down other players' progress as much as possible.
 - The fearful bot, which is afraid of all the other players and plays it safe as soon as it is potentially in danger
+- The random bot, which makes random choices, gives an idea of the effectiveness of other bots.

 At the same time, we've corrected a number of bugs detected in the tests and refactored the `Game` class by creating the `Action` and `CharacterManager` classes, which respectively